Qualified Small Business Stock (QSBS): Explaining the Gain Exclusion

 In the right situations, it may make sense to consider converting an S Corporation to a C Corporation and issuing new stock.
 Other types of entity structure may also enable Section 1202 eligibility for new stock.
 However, this route can be challenging.
 More mature companies may have difficulty staying under the gross asset requirements when new shares are issued.
 Like some of the other complex strategies here, this isn’t always easy or cheap to accomplish (if possible at all) so speak with an attorney and tax advisor.

 One of the main challenges facing stockholders with QSBS is they typically don’t realize they could have it at issue.
-Or perhaps the shareholder isn’t even aware qualified small business stock exists at all.
-In one instance, we flagged shares for a new client right before the lockup release.
-At one point, identifying the shares as QSBS was tracking to save the clients seven-figures in taxes, but unfortunately the market soured and the stock was thinly traded.
-An important reminder that there’s a lot that happens outside of anyone’s control.
+Or perhaps the shareholder isn’t even aware of QSBS benefits at all.
+In more than one instance, we flagged shares for a clients.
+It’s not always too good to be true!

 It’s difficult to go back and justify a Section 1202 claim years later.
-So the best practice is to document early and often.
+So the best practice is to document early and often and get a QSBS attestation letter from the company.

-Always aim for sign-off from the company (consider a checklist, even annually) asserting the relevant facts (gross assets at issue, significant redemptions, engaging in qualified trade/business, etc.).
+To cement the tax advantages, ask the company to attest to the relevant facts (gross assets at issue, significant redemptions, engaging in qualified trade/business, etc.).
 Gather your own records of stock purchases/exercises, redemptions, cost basis, gifts/transfers, and so on for safe keeping.

 Final words

-As evidenced by the length of this summary on qualified small business stock, the subject matter is complex.
+As evidenced by the length of this summary on the qualified small business stock exclusion from capital gains, the subject matter is complex.
 You may never have QSBS, and if you do, you may not be fortunate enough to qualify more than once.
 Strongly consider engaging a personal team of tax and financial advisors to help guide you through the process.

 Darrow Wealth Management is a financial fiduciary and fee-only registered investment advisor.
 We specialize in financial planning for an IPO, acquisition, or sale of a private business.
 By now you know we don’t provide legal or tax advice, but we do help clients build a team of tax/legal specialists to tackle issues around company stock.
 Through ongoing financial advice and asset management, we aim to help our clients make the most of a sudden wealth event.